 - The northern king Vaishravana (Nam To Se in Tibetan) is yellow and carries a banner of victory and a jewel-spitting mongoose.
 He is regarded as the god of wealth and is depicted riding a snow lion.

 Dharma King Songtsen Gambo

 King Songtsen Gambo sent his wise minister Sambhota to India to learn Sanskrit who developed the standard Tibetan script after his return from India.
-Out of his great compassion the king also supported the promotion of Buddha Dharma and the first Buddhist scripture was translated into Tibetan language.
-He also made the ethical law of ten positive deeds and sixteen humanitarian deeds.
+Out of his great compassion, the king also supported the promotion of Buddha Dharma and the first Buddhist scripture was translated into the Tibetan language.
+He also made the ethical law often positive deeds and sixteen humanitarian deeds.

 He is pictured with Buddha Amitabha on his head which shows that he is a manifestation of Avalokitesvara and at the same time it also shows the importance of having great respect to one’s teacher.
 His statues and placed almost in all the temples, palaces and monasteries all over Tibet in order to remember his kindness to the Tibetans.